-Test The Test button initiates a test cycle that sounds the audible alarm, cycles each LED on & off, then cycles through all the resident messages programmed, both local and networked, with their associated LED's, the test routine is then terminated.
+- Mute The Mute pushbutton is used to silence the audible alarm once an alarm has been raised.
+If the alarm condition is forgotten, and left unattended, the audible alarm will sound again after a predefined period as a reminder, again it can be silenced with the Mute button.
+This cycle will continue until the alarm condition is removed.
+The predefined period is selected and set at installation. - Test The Test button initiates a test cycle that sounds the audible alarm, cycles each LED on & off, then cycles through all the resident messages programmed, both local and networked, with their associated LED's, the test routine is then terminated.
 The test cycle can be terminated at any time by operating the test button a second time.
-The test program is automatically terminated if an alarm condition is detected while in test mode.

-Display Audio Level The display audio level button allows the operator to view and hear the current audio level that is programmed.
+The test program is automatically terminated if an alarm condition is detected while in test mode. - Display Audio Level The display audio level button allows the operator to view and hear the current audio level that is programmed.
 Operation of this button will sound the audio and convert the display to a horizontal bar graph that displays the set level.
 The audio level can be set at 1 of 8 levels when the unit is programmed at installation.
-For each unit of level the display will show 4 solid blocks, therefore level 1 will show 4 blocks, level 2 will show 8 blocks, and so on up to 32 blocks for level 8.
+For each unit of level the display will show a "O", therefore level 1 will show 1 "O", level 2 will show 2 "O", and so on up to 8 "O" for level 8.
 This display mode will self cancel after 3 sec, or can be manually cancelled by operation of the "display" button a second time.